MicrosoftDocs/architecture-center/docs/example-scenario/iot/devices-platform-application.md

 - IoT Edge *field gateways* are located close to devices on-premises, and connect to the IoT platform to extend cloud capabilities into devices.
 IoT Edge devices can act as communication enablers, local device control systems, and data processors for the IoT platform.
 IoT Edge devices can run cloud workflows on-premises by using [Edge modules](https://docs.microsoft.com/azure/iot-edge/iot-edge-modules), and can communicate with devices even in offline scenarios.

-- *Protocol gateways* allow connecting existing and diverse device populations to IoT solutions by hosting device instances and enabling communication between devices and the IoT platform.
+- *Protocol* or *cloud gateways* enable connecting existing and diverse device populations to IoT solutions by hosting device instances and enabling communication between devices and the IoT platform.
 Cloud gateways can do protocol and identity translation to and from the IoT platform, and can execute additional logic on behalf of devices.

 ## Attestation, authentication, and provisioning